Mark Haskins: Return to British independent circuit (2012–present)

-Although signed to TNA Haskins continued to perform for British independent promotions.
-He made his return to the British independent circuit on 4 February 2012 at All Star Wrestling where he lost to Dean Allmark and the next day lost to him again in the semi final of a one night tournament.
+Although signed to TNA, Haskins continued to perform for British independent promotions.
+He made his return to the British independent circuit on February 4, 2012, at All Star Wrestling where he lost to Dean Allmark and the next day lost to him again in the semi-final of a one-night tournament.
 Haskins would appear frequently for International Pro Wrestling: United Kingdom, New Generation Wrestling and Southside Wrestling Entertainment.

-At Preston City Wrestling's Blood, Sweat and Beers, Haskins lost to T-Bone in a match for the PCW Championship which also included Johnny Moss.
+At Preston City Wrestling's Blood, Sweat, and Beers, Haskins lost to T-Bone in a match for the PCW Championship, which also included Johnny Moss.
 The Thrillers would reunite at IPW:UK No Escape 2012 and lost to Project Ego (Kris Travis and Martin Kirby).

 At NGW Destiny 2012, Haskins took part in a NGW Heavyweight Championship number one contendership 30 Man Royal Rumble.
-At SWE Speed King, Haskins lost to Ego Dragon in the semi final of SWE Speed King Championship Tournament and a month later took on Marty Scurll for the same championship.
-At IPW:UK Extreme Measures 2012, Haskins lost to Akira Tozawa in the semi final of the Extreme Measures 2012 Tournament.
+At SWE Speed King, Haskins lost to Ego Dragon in the semi-final of the SWE Speed King Championship Tournament and, a month later, took on Marty Scurll for the same championship.
+At IPW:UK Extreme Measures 2012, Haskins lost to Akira Tozawa in the semi-final of the Extreme Measures 2012 Tournament.
 At SWE Supremacy, Haskins lost to Stixx in a match to decide the SWE Heavyweight Champion.
-Two days later, he would lose to Prince Devitt in a fatal four way for the IPW:UK British Cruiserweight Championship which also included El Ligero and Noam Dar.
-On 19 January 2013, Haskins lost to Zack Sabre Jr. in a qualifying match for the 16 Carat Gold tournament.
-When Dragon Gate returned to tour the UK he wrestled at all three events where he developed a small feud with Marty Scurll which, on 24 February 2013, culminated with Scurll going over Haskins.
-On 16 March 2013, at Eastmount Recreation Centre in Hull, Haskins defeated 29 other men to become the new New Generation Wrestling Champion.
-On 18 May 2013 he went on to successfully defend the title against Kris Travis at Victoria Hall, Keighley (just outside Bradford).
-In August 2013 Mark defeated Sabu in a hardcore match for Wu-Tech Wrestling, which was based in Worcester, England, and the match happened in the Rainbow Hill Club, in Worcester.
+Two days later, he would lose to Prince Devitt in a fatal four-way fight for the IPW:UK British Cruiserweight Championship, which also included El Ligero and Noam Dar.
+On January 19, 2013, Haskins lost to Zack Sabre Jr. in a qualifying match for the 16-carat gold tournament.
+When Dragon Gate returned to tour the UK, he wrestled at all three events, where he developed a small feud with Marty Scurll, which, on February 24, 2013, culminated with Scurll going over Haskins.
+On March 16, 2013, at Eastmount Recreation Centre in Hull, Haskins defeated 29 other men to become the new New Generation Wrestling Champion.
+On May 18, 2013, he went on to successfully defend the title against Kris Travis at Victoria Hall, Keighley (just outside Bradford).
+In June 2013, Mark defeated Jimmy Jacobs in the main event, and in August 2013, Mark defeated Sabu in a main event hardcore match, both for Wu-Tech Wrestling, which was based in Worcester, England, and the match happened at the Rainbow Hill Club, in Worcester.